hudmarc/FFO-FishNet-Floating-Origin/README.md

-> This branch is not currently in a working state and is definitely not ready for production use.
-The branch is here to track progress when work on this project resumes.
+> This branch currently passes all the unit tests.
+Whether they are good unit tests is a different matter.
+Not tested in multiplayer yet.

 ### 2.0.0-dev TODO list